- New Band Office – Request for ProposalSeptember 26, 2023 - 4:43 pm

 - Public Security.

 Under each of these Directorates there are numerous programs and services, which can be explored on this, the LMG Website.
-Each Directorate reports directly to the Band Administrator (Band Manager) who in turn reports to the Chief and Council.
+Each Directorate reports directly to the CEO who in turn reports to the Chief and Council.
 The LMG is committed to providing as much employment as possible to Listuguj community members.

 - Gespe’gewaq Mi’gmaq Resource Council (GMRC)